FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-03-06-recent-speaking-activities.md

 aliases: ['/blog/articles/2018/03/06/recent-speaking-activities/']
 ---

-In this blogpost I want to recap my recent speaking activities and provide you some short information and slides to have it all in a go.
+In this blog post I want to recap my recent speaking activities and provide you some short information and slides to have it all in a go.

 ## Basta! in Frankfurt